mgurdal/go-tutorial/docs/data-structures.md

 Interface types can be controlled by the switch structure.

-In the example below, the `Stringify` function allows us to use different data types in the function by taking the parameter as `interface {}`.
-In this function, we will check the int string and float incoming values according to their types and convert them to string as we determine.
+`Stringify` function allows us to use different data types in the function by taking `interface{}` as  parameter.
+We will check the int, string and float data types and convert them to string.

 ```go
 func Stringify(value interface{}) (string, error) {